by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 Wow!
 Almost like having a baby.
 That is, all this time was spent analysing the data and analyzing the voice of Mark Hamill (the actor who played Luke Skywalker)?

-No, we did several iterations.
+No, we did several iterations with the voice cloning software.
 They didn't like my first conversions, which we overdubbed so that the sound had the highest possible quality.

 G.Balabanova-2443Photo by Galyna Balabanova